MicrosoftDocs/cpp-docs/docs/mfc/reference/colechangesourcedialog-class.md

  Pointer to the linked [COleClientItem](../../mfc/reference/coleclientitem-class.md) whose source is to be updated.

  *pParentWnd*
  Points to the parent or owner window object (of type `CWnd`) to which the dialog object belongs.
-If it is **NULL**, the parent window of the dialog box will be set to the main application window.
+If it is NULL, the parent window of the dialog box will be set to the main application window.

 ### Remarks
  To display the dialog box, call the [DoModal](#domodal) function.